Employment litigation charging information

 We are often asked if we take cases on a no win, no fee basis.
 This expression usually refers either to:

-- conditional fees (under which the firm recovers at higher than its usual hourly rates in the event of a successful outcome); or
+- conditional fees (under which the firm recovers at up to double its usual hourly rates in the event of a successful outcome); or

 - contingency fees, or damages based agreements (under which the firm takes a percentage of any amount recovered, plus any barristers’ fees which have been incurred)

-- the fact that, in the Employment Tribunal (unlike in the Courts), it is unusual for the loser to have to pay the winner’s costs
+- the fact that, in the Employment Tribunal (unlike in the Courts), it is unusual for the loser to have to pay the winner’s costs, so the costs have to come out of any award; and

-These factors mean that low value awards or settlements will usually either be cancelled out by the costs incurred, or will not justify the cost and risk involved in bringing the claim.
+These factors mean that awards of less than £400,000 may be lower than or largely cancelled out by the costs incurred, and will not therefore justify the cost, time and risk involved in bringing the claim.

 Some clients will have breach of contract claims and the option of pursuing these in the Courts, rather than the Employment Tribunal.
-They may also be sued for breach of contract, including in relation to restrictive covenants.
-Because costs are usually recoverable from the losing party in the Courts it may be possible for us to do this sort of work on a no win no fee basis, if the amount at stake and the prospects of success justify it.
+Because costs are usually recoverable from the losing party in the Courts it may be possible for us to do this sort of work on a conditional fee arrangement, if you have strong prospects of being awarded at least £200,000.

 Other alternatives

-If you wish to bring a claim which is likely to be worth less than £75,000 (as nearly all unfair dismissal claims where the employee’s salary is less than this will be), and you do not have legal expenses insurance, you have the following options:
+If you wish to bring a Tribunal claim which is likely to be worth less than £400,000 (which is likely to be the case if your annual remuneration did not exceed this figure) and you do not have legal expenses insurance, you have the following options:

 - bring the claim yourself - Employment Tribunals are less formal than courts and many litigants represent themselves, or are represented by a friend, contact or relative.
 Visit the Ministry of Justice for details of how to do this.
 If you are considering this, you may wish to obtain an opinion on your prospects and/or the likely value of your claim at the outset.
 This is something we can usually agree a fixed fee for before we undertake any work.
 In order to agree this fee, we will usually need to see your summary of the case and the most relevant documents